-The Preserve protects natural resources and offers recreational resources to visitors.
+The Preserve is managed for the conservation and protection of its water resources and natural resources.
+In addition, the Preserve offers recreational resources and opportunities to visitors.
 The Preserve will continue to support a multiple-use concept for environmental conservation, public water supply, and recreational access.
+It is the policy of the District that appropriate public recreational usage of District lands be permitted, provided that usage is compatible with natural resource management and protection needs.
+This approach is consistent with Chapter 373 of the Florida Statutes, which states that "Lands titled to the governing boards of the districts shall be managed and maintained, to the extent practicable, in such a way as to ensure a balance between public access, general public recreational purposes, and restoration and protection of their natural state and condition."
 The Preserve is large enough to accommodate many land uses which require various supporting infrastructures.
 A more detailed description of these various recreational land uses will be discussed later in the plan.
-Passive recreational uses at the Preserve include: tent/RV camping, primitive camping, picnicking, hiking, off-road biking, equestrian use and supporting infrastructure, road biking, and nature center facilities/usage.
-Current natural resource management on the preserve includes prescribed burning, forest management, exotic species control, trail and firebreak maintenance, and site security.
+Passive recreational uses at the Preserve include tent/RV camping, primitive camping, picnicking, hiking, off-road biking, equestrian use and supporting infrastructure, road biking, and nature center facilities/usage.
+Current natural resource management on the Preserve includes prescribed burning, forest management, exotic species control, trail and firebreak maintenance, and site security.